 Things to do in Costa del Sol

 Once lined with a string of small fishing villages, the Costa del Sol is now dominated by purpose-built resorts and apartment buildings.
-The beaches are the coastline's greatest attraction, but there are plenty of other things to see and do, with any number of amusement parks and water parks, excellent golf courses, and a very active nightlife at many of the resorts.
+The beaches are the coastline's greatest attraction, but visitors will find a number of amusement parks and water parks, excellent golf courses, and a very active nightlife at many of the resorts.

 Those seeking a more authentic Spain will need to head to inland, where the small villages remain undeveloped and the spectacular natural parks offer dramatic walking and cycling trails.
-Ronda is a popular excursion, with its iconic bridge and famous bullring.
+Ronda is a popular excursion because of its iconic bridge and famous bullring.

 Granada and the Alhambra photo